ucd-ipo/agroft/README.md

-# Agricultural Field Trial Statistics Package
+# Agroft: Agricultural Field Trial Statistics Package

 An analysis interface for the Agriculture Innovation Project